Petite Maman: Plot

-Nelly returns a second time to the woods and sees her mother again.
-They continue to build the fort.
-Nelly learns that they are the same age and that in three days, Marion is set to have an operation to prevent her from developing the same illness as her mother.
-Returning repeatedly, Nelly is able to spend time with her grandmother and learn things about her mother such as she harbours ambitions of being an actress.
+Nelly returns a second time to the woods and sees her mother as a girl again.
+They continue to build the cabin.
+Nelly learns that they are the same age and that in three days, Marion is set to have an operation to prevent her from developing the same disabling illness as her mother.
+Through repeated returns to the late 1990s, Nelly is able to learn things about her mother — such as, she harbours ambitions of being an actress, by going through some improvised play-acting — and also to spend some time with her grandmother.

-The day before departure, Nelly reveals to Marion that she is her daughter and comes from the future.
-To prove it, she brings Marion to her grandmother's house where she reveals to Marion that her mother dies when Marion is 31 and that Nelly loved her deeply.
+The day before Marion's departure, Nelly reveals to her that she is her daughter and comes from the future.
+To prove it, she brings Marion to her grandmother's now empty house where she reveals to Marion that her mother dies when Marion is 31 and that Nelly loved her deeply.
 The two are interrupted by Nelly's father, who tells Nelly that he has finished early and wants to return in time for her mother's birthday.
 Marion asks Nelly to sleep over and Nelly convinces her father to let her stay an extra night so she can spend more time with Marion.

-Nelly and Marion celebrate Marion's ninth birthday during the sleepover.
-The following morning, Marion prepares to go to the hospital.
+The three generations celebrate Marion's ninth birthday during the sleepover.
+The following morning, after a paddle around a local reservoir, Marion prepares to go to the hospital.
 Nelly reassures her the operation will be fine.
 Nelly also reveals that her mother is a sad person and she often wonders if it is because of her.
 Marion reassures her that she does not think this is the case.
-The two hug before Marion leaves for the hospital and Nelly returns home for a final time.
+The two hug before Marion leaves for the hospital.
+Nelly has a final chance to say a real good-bye to her grandmother.

-Returning to her grandmother's house, Nelly is surprised by her mother who has returned for a final viewing of the house.
-The two embrace, as they say each other's names.
+Returning to her grandmother's house, Nelly is surprised by her mother sitting cross-legged, who has returned for a final viewing of the house.
+In tacit recognition of events, as they say each other's names, the two embrace.